Ayush180205/Ayush180205/README.md

-# 🚀 Ayush | Web Developer • ENTC Learner • Builder of Cool Stuff
+# 🚀 Ayush | Web Developer • Builder of Cool Stuff

 *"Turning caffeine into interfaces and ideas into shipped features."*